ChrisPenner/wc/README.md

 # Rebuilding wc

-Okay!
-So the challenge is to build a clone of the unix `wc` utility in Haskell and see how close we can get our performance and memory characteristics!
-Sounds simple enough!
+The challenge is to build a *faster* clone of the hand-optimized C implementation of the `wc` utility in our favourite high-level garbage-collected runtime-based language: Haskell!
+Sounds simple enough right?

-Here's the criteria:
+Here's the criteria we'll be considering as we go along:

 * Correctness: Should return identical character, word, and line counts as `wc` on the test files.
 * Speed (wall-clock-time): How do we compare to the execution time of `wc`?